rihabzh/Norm-of-a-matrix/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-	1. Get the input matrix using np.array()
+# 1 norm :

+1.Start
+2. Read the matrix from the user.
+3.Store the matrix in a NumPy array.
+4.Set the number of threads to 1.
-    2. Find the 2-norm of the matrix using np.linalg.norm()
+5.Calculate the 1-Norm of the matrix using np.linalg.norm(matrix, 1).
+6.Store the result.
+7.Display the result to two decimal places.
+8.Stop

+# 2 norm:
+1.Start
+2.Read the matrix from the user.
+3.Store the matrix in a NumPy array.
+4.Set the number of threads to 1.
+5.Calculate the 2-Norm using np.linalg.norm(matrix, 2).
+6.Store the calculated result.
+7.Display the result to two decimal places.
+8.Stop

+# 3 norm:
+1.Start
+2.Read the matrix from the user.
+3.Store the matrix in a NumPy array.
+4.Set the number of threads to 1.
+5.Calculate the Infinity Norm using np.linalg.norm(matrix, np.inf).
+6.Store the result.
-	3. Print the norm of the matrix in two decimal places.
+7.Display the result to two decimal places.
+8.Stop
 ## Program:

 # 1-Norm of a Matrix